Filing Student Code of Conduct Charges

 The following information is generally needed to accurately file an Incident Report:

-- Name, local address, and gender of the accused student
+- Name, local address, and gender of the respondent (accused student)

 - Date and time of incident